henrythebuilder/dcm_dict/README.md

 ```

 ## How data is extracted

-The library also contains a script (*dcm_dict_converter.rb* in the *bin* folder) able to download the xml documents and extracts the source data in a *Ruby compatible format*.
+The library also contains a script (_dcm_dict_converter.rb_ in the _bin_ folder) able to download the xml documents and extracts the source data in a _Ruby compatible format_.
-The script produces the conversion in the *stdout* so for example is possible to extract the Tag Values by:
+The script produces the conversion in the _stdout_ so for example is possible to extract the Tag Values by:

 ```ruby
 dcm_dict_converter.rb tag > /tmp/tag-dict.rb
 ```

-Note: the script use the [Nokogiri][3] as XML parser if installed as gem, otherwise the standard *REXML*.
+Note: the script use the [Nokogiri][3] as XML parser if installed as gem, otherwise the standard _REXML_.

 Check the file for other details.

 ## Note

-Current library version is aligned to *DICOM Base Standard* **2025b**
+Current library version is aligned to _DICOM Base Standard_ **2025c**

 ## Install

     $ gem install dcm_dict

-*Note for Windows users*: may be that it is installed a previous version of Ruby 2.1, if [RubyInstaller][7] does not provide the official release for the supported version it's still possible to make it manually by clone/download the ['git' version of RubyInstaller][8] and execute the rake command ```rake ruby21``` or equivalent (see RubyInstaller doc for details).
+_Note for Windows users_: may be that it is installed a previous version of Ruby 2.1, if [RubyInstaller][7] does not provide the official release for the supported version it's still possible to make it manually by clone/download the ['git' version of RubyInstaller][8] and execute the rake command `rake ruby21` or equivalent (see RubyInstaller doc for details).

 ## What's next

-The main idea is that *dictionary* should include only fixed data defined in the DICOM standard to encode and then make it available in easy way.
+The main idea is that _dictionary_ should include only fixed data defined in the DICOM standard to encode and then make it available in easy way.
-There are many possible *candidates* for inclusion in the *dictionary*, here are some *"ideas"*:
+There are many possible _candidates_ for inclusion in the _dictionary_, here are some _"ideas"_:

 - Directory Record type data
 - Well-known Frames of Reference UID Values